 The repair material essentially has low shrinkage.
-If material undergo shrinkage after setting then it will create additional unwanted stresses at the place of repairing and in addition to that there will be chances of failure.
+If material undergoes shrinkage after setting then it will create additional unwanted stresses at the place of repairing and in addition to that there will be chances of failure.

 - Requisite setting and/or hardening properties – The setting time for the binding material should preferably be lower.
 This could allow occupants and users early use of the structure.
 However, in some cases, it is also desirable to have slow hardening property.

-Repair material should be adequately workable to ensure the best quality of workmanship.
+- Workability – Repair material should be adequately workable to ensure the best quality of workmanship.

-Repair material have desirably good adhesive property so that it bonds with the original structure.
+- Bond with Substrate – Repair material have desirably good adhesive property so that it bonds with the original structure.
 This will ensure the transfer of stress through the repair material efficiently.

 Also, it will ensure a water-tight joint.

 - Compatible Co-efficient of Thermal Expansion – The coefficient of thermal expansion of the repair material and the structure should be the same.
-If the coefficient of thermal expansion is different for both material and the structure then whenever temperature will change, the repair material will undergo additional stress.
+If the coefficient of thermal expansion is different for both the material and the structure then whenever temperature will change, the repair material will undergo additional stress.

 - Compatible Mechanical properties and strength When it comes to mechanical properties hardness and strength are of concern.
 The repair material has the same or sometimes slightly better strength and hardness than the base material.